A new facility is being constructed in the Fraser Coast region, to manufacture the Queensland Train Manufacturing Program fleet.

 Lighting will be directed away from residential properties and shrouding will be provided, where appropriate.

-This feedback is now being reviewed and considered as part of the design development process.
-Information about key feedback themes will be provided in mid 2024, with information about the final design to be provided by the late 2024.
+This feedback is now being reviewed and considered as part of the design.
+More information about the final design will be provided in 2025.